As an Amazon Associate we earn from qualifying purchases.

 Am I a C Cup or a D Cup?

 If you measure your breasts, you will be able to determine whether you are a C cup or a D cup.
 If the fullest part of your breasts measure 3 inches larger than your torso measurement, you are a C cup.
 If your breasts measure 4 inches larger than your torso, you are a D cup.

 How to Know if My Bra Fits Perfectly?

 If your bra fits your bust properly, it will lift and support your breasts while giving them a nicely rounded shape.
 The shoulder straps won’t slip, the band won’t roll up, and all of your boobs will be contained by the cups.

 Remember the following while looking for your next bra:

 The Band and Straps

-The band is the most important part of the bra.
-Almost 80 to 90% of the support a bra can give your breasts comes from the band.
-The band should not be too tight, but should still be snug on your torso.
-For the best fit, you should be able to slip two fingers between your skin and the bra.
-A band that fits should not move up towards your breasts when you’re moving around or when raising your arms.
+The band is the most important support system of the bra.
+Almost 80 to 90% of support comes from the band.
+The band should not be too tight around your torso, but should be snug.
+To know if the band is tight enough, you should be able to slip two fingers in between your skin and your bra.The band should stay in place and not move around, especially when raising your arms.

 Which Cup Size Is Better?